mrkedzierski/Rainbow2024p2/README.md

 Blue
 Indigo
 Violet
-and a cute little kitty cat coughing up fur balls and a puppy
+and a cute little kitty cat coughing up fur balls and a brown puppy